 My main research interest is nonlinear inference, especially within the context of dynamical systems, solved using probabilistic models and algorithms.
 In terms of scientific fields, my research is situated somewhere on the intersection between the fields of machine learning, signal processing and automatic control.
 My aim is to pursue both basic and applied research, where the latter is typically carried out in close collaboration with industry.
-A brief overview of my research is available here.
+A brief overview of my research is available here and my publications are available here.

 Recent research results/news